mwenge/iridisalpha/src/PATTERNS.md

 Below is an example from [`madeinfrance.asm`] that shows how the array is initialized.
 As you may quickly observe the 'array' is in fact two arrays.
-This is because our array is a list of pointers to positions in memory, and all such pointers are two bytes long, e.g. $0400, $510 etc. So in order to store a list of memory pointers we in fact create two equally sized arrays and store the 'low byte' of the pointer in the first one and the 'high byte' in the second one.
-In the case of address $0400 this means storing '$00' in the first slot of the 'low byte' array and '$40' in the first slot of the 'high byte' array.
+This is because our array is a list of pointers to positions in memory, and all such pointers are two bytes long, e.g. `$0400`, $510 etc. So in order to store a list of memory pointers we in fact create two equally sized arrays and store the 'low byte' of the pointer in the first one and the 'high byte' in the second one.
+In the case of address `$0400` this means storing '$00' in the first slot of the 'low byte' array and '$40' in the first slot of the 'high byte' array.
 This is what the routine below does.
-It uses $0340 for storing the low bytes, and $0360 for storing the high bytes.
+It uses the memory beginning at `$0340` for storing the low bytes, and the memory beginning at `$0360` for storing the high bytes.
 It increments each iteration in the loop by $28, which is the 40-byte length of each line.
 It exits the loop once it has copied $1A (i.e. 25) lines.

 ```asm